-Note: By construction, the numbers across a row will add up to 100; for example, in the first row, j=1Nd1jH, j≠1.
+Note: By definition, the numbers across a row will add up to 100; for example, in the first row, j=1Nd1jH, j≠1.
 The “From others” sum 1Nij=1NdijH denotes the value that comes from other shocks and is not attributable to “own” shocks.
-The sum, for example, of the row “To others,” i=1Ndi1H, denotes the transmitted shocks to other target variables.
+The sum, for example, of the row “To others,” i=1Ndi1H, denotes the shocks transmitted to other target variables.
 The “From others” column and the “To others” row sum to the same value, denoted by 1Nij=1NdijH, i≠j.
 Therefore, except for pairwise directional connectedness, from j to i, Ci←jH= dijH, the off-diagonal total directional connectedness labeled “from” others to i is Ci← ∙H=j=1NdijH, j≠i; total directional connectedness “to” others from j is C∙ ←jH=i=1NdijH, i≠j; and the total connectedness is CH=1Nij=1NdijH, i≠j. x1, x2, …,xN denote the set of variables, and we examine their connectedness. dijH denotes the cross-variance decomposition of the ijth H – forecast horizon step.
 This is the result of Cholesky shocks from a reduced set.
 A target variable is represented by a row, and a source shock is represented by a column.
-The above variance decomposition matrix is important for individuals, businesses, institutions, and the EU since it helps clarify one-to-one connectedness (e.g., Energy-to-credit connectedness, aggregate macroeconomic connectedness, or total connectedness from others to output growth).
-Thus, variance connectedness matrix measures can help various agents clearly understand the micro and macro aspects of market risks.
+The above variance decomposition matrix is important for individuals, businesses, institutions, and the EU since it helps clarify one-to-one connectedness (e.g., energy-to-credit connectedness, aggregate macroeconomic connectedness, or total connectedness from others to output growth).
+Variance connectedness matrix measures can help various agents clearly understand the micro and macro aspects of market risks.
 For example, a financial institution company might be interested in understanding how output industrial processes, waste, and renewable energy are connected to it.
 By contrast, the EU might be interested in identifying the total ESG connectedness to others.

-A new Keynesian macroeconomic model is used, and the neoclassical production function is used to estimate GDP growth (Roeger & Veld, 2004).
+We use a new Keynesian macroeconomic model, and the neoclassical production function is used to estimate GDP growth, as in Roeger & Veld (2004).
 Following Giordani (2004), we apply the output gap since the output level is irrelevant.
 The method described above has not been used in Montenegrin data analysis.
 We use multiple hypothetical scenarios (e.g., decreases in Energy and Agriculture & land) because policymakers may be interested in understanding how GDP reacts under different conditions.
-We hypothetically design shocks, each simultaneously affecting the other, and assess economic growth’s macroeconomic reaction to ESG.
+We design hypothetical shocks, each simultaneously affecting the other, and assess the reaction of macroeconomic growth to ESG.

 Results

-Forecast comparison performance of VAR and BVAR
+Comparison of forecasts using VAR and BVAR

-We start with the forecast comparison performance of the VAR and BVAR.
-Table 3 shows the forecast comparison of standard VAR and BVAR.
-There is an improvement in the forecasts based on RMSE.
-The RMSE of standard VAR is 0.79, while that of BVAR Independent Normal-Wishart figures is 0.19.
-Therefore, we have arrived at a key juncture in determining the best model for GDP and all other variables forecasting: a significant input to policy decisions is the BVAR of the Independent normal-flat prior.
+We start with a comparison of forecasting performance using standard VAR and BVAR.
+This is shown in Table 3.
+Based on RMSE, BVAR shows an improvement over VAR in the accuracy of forecasts.
+The RMSE from the standard VAR is 0.79, while that of BVAR Independent Normal-Wishart figures is 0.19.
+We therefore concluded that the best model for GDP and all other variables forecasting: a significant input to policy decisions is the BVAR of the Independent normal-flat prior.

-Table 3: Forecast comparison performance of VAR and BVAR
+Table 3: Comparison of forecasting performance using VAR and BVAR